Josee9988/MinifyAll/README.md

 Simple VS Code **minifier** and **compressor** for most common file types ([See full list below](#languages-available-)).
 You will love its simplicity!

 You can minify the file and replace all the content with the new minified text, **or** you can preserve the original document and get the minified text in another document!
-Also, you can simply minify your **selected text**, you can preserve your licence comments with the tags *@preserve* and *@endpreserve*.
+Also, you can simply minify your **selected text**, and you can preserve your license comments with the tags *@preserve* and *@endpreserve*.

 MinifyAll is also able to **compress** files and folders simply by right-clicking them on the menu.